magahu/spotify-albums/README.md

 ![Albums page](README_SCREENSHOTS/album-detail.png "Album detail")

--The album detail shows the tracks list
+- The album detail shows the tracks list

 ![Albums page](README_SCREENSHOTS/track-detail.png "Track detail")

--This is a basic track detail that is mostly visual
+- This is a basic track detail that is mostly visual

 ## Development server